benjaminmishra/CodingTest/Library/README.md

 Tests are independent of the above mentioned containers.
 The tests use a nuget package called `TestContainers` to setup their own environment.
 So you can just run your docker desktop and then call `dotnet test` in the tests folder.
 Its important to note that docker desktop needs to be up and running before you run the test.

 Right now this project launches a new database (as a container) for every test.
 That is however not very optimal but for now it works as we get a clean database instace for each test.
-This is important to make sure there are no race contions and flaky behavior for now.
+This is important to make sure there are no race conditions and flaky behavior to deal with.
 Hence, running tests might require a little bit of time and might hog some memory for a short period of time.